-Stop your dog from barking and crying all day when left alone
+How to stop your dog from barking and crying all day when left alone

 There are ways to overcome this problem.
 Some people will call the problem separation anxiety.
 You can call it what you want, but in most cases what the dog really needs is more exercise and rules.

 Here are some tips to help your dog feel more relaxed when left alone.

-Run with the dog every single morning.
+1. Run with the dog every single morning.

 So, run with your dog for an hour in the morning before you go to work.
 Some people will laugh when I say this, but it’s not a joke.
-Run her (or at least walk fast) for a minimum of 45 minutes every single day, even if she is a small dog.
+Run with her (or at least walk fast) for a minimum of 45 minutes every single day, even if she is a small dog.

 If you are not a runner, then take your dog biking or rollerblading or to the dog park.